Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • This is the first study to examine SETD5 alongside other NDD genes in human iPSC-derived neurons using a standardized CRISPR approach, providing directly comparable data across conditions.

-What was studied: Researchers at UTHealth Houston surveyed 51 members of the SETD5-related disorder Facebook support group (August–November 2024) to document a broader range of medical features reported by families, and to describe how the online community supports affected families.
+Researchers at UTHealth Houston surveyed 51 members of the SETD5-related disorder Facebook support group between August and November 2024.
+The goal was to document a wider range of medical features reported by families and to describe how the online community supports affected families.

 • Respondents represented individuals from 12 countries; 80% of affected individuals were under 18, with a mean age of diagnosis of 9.2 years.